alncat/opusTomo/README.md

 The main functionality of OPUS-TOMO is reconstructing conformational and compositonal changes from cryo-ET data end-to-end!
 OPUS-TOMO can not only disentangle 3D structural information by reconstructing different conformations, but also reconstruct continous conformational dynamics for the macromolecules in cellular environment.
 The capacity of OPUS-TOMO is **robust against subtomograms from all kinds of particle localization methods**, such as neural-network based DeePiCt (https://github.com/ZauggGroup/DeePiCt), and the most crude templated matching in PyTom (https://github.com/SBC-Utrecht/PyTom/).
-OPUS-TOMO also enables the structural heterogeneity anlaysis using the simplest statistic methods, PCA and KMeans clustering.
+OPUS-TOMO also enables the structural heterogeneity anlaysis using **the simplest statistic methods, PCA and KMeans clustering**.
 These two approaches can lead to sufficiently rich discovery about the conformational and compositional changes of macromolecules.

 This project seeks to unravel how a latent space, encoding 3D structural information, can be learned by utilizing subtomograms which are aligned against a consensus reference model by subtomogram averaging.